JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 0, 4, 13, 2, 15, 7   #0, 4, 13 are sorted, 2 passes
 ...
 ```

-INSERTION IS MORE EFFICIENT THAN BUBBLE FOR NEARLY SORTED LISTS BUT BUBBLE IS BETTER FOR SMALLER LISTS

 ### Merge Sort
 Merge sort works by spliting a list into two smaller lists recursively untill the list have a length of 1.
 These sublists then considered sorted, and can be merged with adjacent sorted sublists.
 Lists are merged in a way to keep them sorted.
 The final remaining list is sorted and fully merged.